vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

-For instance, if you're in a group meeting and are discussing the rationale for a task assigned to you, and you get into a multi-step discussion about why it's wortwhile, take the discussion offline rather than wasting the group's time.
+For instance, if you're in a group meeting and are discussing the rationale for a task assigned to you, and you get into a multi-step discussion about why it's worthwhile, take the discussion offline rather than wasting the group's time.
 And, if you feel like you're going through the same set of questions about goals that you've already asked and received answers to, stop and go recall the result